-Survey results were posted on our bulletin board: January 26, 2025 Survey results shared with staff in the home: February 6, 2025 During discussions with the Residents and Family council when sharing our 2024 results, three areas were determined to be most important priorities for us to focus on and these are included in our 2025 QIP.
+Survey results were posted on our bulletin board: February 26, 2025.

+Survey results shared with staff in the home: February 27, 2025.
+During discussions with the Residents Council and families when sharing our 2024 results, three areas were determined to be most important priorities for us to focus on and these are included in our 2025 QIP.